phpearth/docs/security/cryptography.md

-# Encryption, Hashing, Encoding and Obfuscation
+# Encryption, hashing, encoding and obfuscation

 The following terms have different meaning and are often confused.
 Cryptography is a very complex and large field, and it is good to know more about it, but